phune-gaming/pg-sdk-js/README.md

     }
 });
 ```

+Please find below a detailed description for each callback.

 ### Prepare the match

 During the match preparation phase, the game should build the user interface and get ready to start playing.
 It is provided with the details of the player and opponent, the time allowed for each player to make a move and in which device type the game is running (mobile or tv).